UCL

 ATLAS

-To further investigate the key open questions in High Energy Physics, it is planned to run the LHC at a much higher intensity from 2026 onwards, with the aim of increasing the amount of data collected by a factor of 100 compared to the first years of operation.
-This High Luminosity or HL-LHC poses a number of challenges.
-To increase the rate that data is collected at, it is necessary to upgrade the LHC to run at much higher intensities.
-This will result in approximately 200 collisions occuring simultaneously in the ATLAS detector every 25 nanoseconds, an order of magnitude more collisions than the ATLAS detector was designed for.
-To cope with this large increase in complexity, significant updates will be carried out to the ATLAS detector, especially the Inner Tracker dectector, which reconstructs the paths of charged particles as they travel through the detector.
+To further investigate the key open questions in High Energy Physics, it is planned to run the LHC at a much higher intensity, with the aim of increasing the amount of data collected by a factor of up to 10 compared to what has been recorded until the mid-2020s.
+This High Luminosity programme (HL-LHC) required substantial upgrades to the LHC, to be able to reach approximately 200 collisions occuring simultaneously in the ATLAS detector every 25 nanoseconds, an order of magnitude more than the ATLAS detector was originlly designed for.
+This meant that significant upgrades to the ATLAS detector were necessary to cope with the large increase in data volumes and complexity of events.
 The UCL group plays a leading role in these upgrades, specifically in the following areas:

 • Tracker readout